deveshSingh06/Exploratory_Data_Analysis_EDA_on_IRIS_Data_Set/README.md

 ## Features Used
 The following features of the flowers are used for the analysis:
-1.Sepal Length
+- Sepal Length
-2.Sepal Width
+- Sepal Width
-3.Petal Length
+- Petal Length
-4.Petal Width
+- Petal Width